Wednesday at a glance

 Conclusion of Session

-Session 3: The Heart of the Second Quantum Revolution
+Session 3: The Heart of the Second Quantum Revolution (E024 Scott Lab)

-2:05-2:35 p.m.
+2:05-2:35 P.m.

-Matt Jaffe, Assistant Professor of Physics at Montana State University
+Matt Jaffe, Montana State University

 Neutral atoms have emerged in recent years as a leading qubit candidate for quantum computing.
 Atom interferometers, meanwhile, provide precise measurements of very weak gravitational forces.
 Both of these applications use optical fields to write-in / read-out information, as well as to trap and manipulate the atoms.
 Optical resonators have been used to enhance such atom-photon interactions, constituting the field of cavity quantum electrodynamics (QED).